apache/zeppelin/docs/setup/operation/upgrading.md

  - From 0.7, we uses `pegdown` as the `markdown.parser.type` option for the `%md` interpreter.
 Rendered markdown might be different from what you expected
  - From 0.7 note.json format has been changed to support multiple outputs in a paragraph.
 Zeppelin will automatically convert old format to new format.
 0.6 or lower version can read new note.json format but output will not be displayed.
 For the detail, see [ZEPPELIN-212](http://issues.apache.org/jira/browse/ZEPPELIN-212) and [pull request](https://github.com/apache/zeppelin/pull/1658).
  - From 0.7 note storage layer will utilize `GitNotebookRepo` by default instead of `VFSNotebookRepo` storage layer, which is an extension of latter one with versioning capabilities on top of it.

-### Upgrading from Zeppelin 0.7 to 0.8

- - From 0.8, we recommend to use `PYSPARK_PYTHON` and `PYSPARK_DRIVER_PYTHON` instead of `zeppelin.pyspark.python` as `zeppelin.pyspark.python` only effects driver.
-You can use `PYSPARK_PYTHON` and `PYSPARK_DRIVER_PYTHON` as using them in spark.
- - From 0.8, depending on your device, the keyboard shortcut `Ctrl-L` or `Command-L` which goes to the line somewhere user wants is not supported.